xuwang/kube-aws-terraform/etcd-upgrade-notes.md

 * Have a test system

-* If you only has one etcd instance, it's better to make it a 3 etcd cluster so you can perform rolling upgrade without service outage.
+* If you only have one etcd instance, it's better to make it a 3-node etcd cluster so you can perform rolling upgrade without service outage.
 You can change the capacity in `resources/etcd/envs.sh` file.

 * Make sure the cluster is healthy